 I put a cauldron with a different type of candy, activities like bubble wands, small slime containers, and stickers from Target.
 The kiddos would go inside the house to get their candy but I might mix it up a bit for actual Halloween.
 Fingers crossed a few of the parents won’t mind sitting in each house to make the trick or treating seem more realistic!

-All in all, the kids had a blast running from each house to see what was inside!
+All in all, the kids had a blast with our backyard trick or treating party, running from each house to see what was inside!
 What are your plans for Halloween?